 These round wins have led to major titles for the 27-year-old Frenchman, who after almost 15 years as a professional Counter-Strike player, still manages to keep his cool at the end of every round.

-Only two other players have more than 600 clutch rounds won — Andreas 'Xyp9x' Højsleth (635) and Janusz 'Snax' Pogorzelski (605).
-Given how wildly successful the teams these players have been a part of, it proves that sometimes it's not always mechanics, but good mental, is the key to winning and losing in CS:GO.
+Only one other player has more than 700 clutch rounds won — Janusz ‘Snax’ Pogorzelski (701).
+Given how much success the two have seen in CS:GO, it proves that sometimes it’s not always mechanics, but good mental, that’s the key to winning.

 Longest game: XENEX vs. exceL (88 rounds on Inferno, ESL UK Premiership Season 1, 2015)